-Both frontline bankers and the branch management had complete visibility for the performance of the mailer and the calling components of the campaign.
-This first wave of the campaign there was a delta in the banker call activity.
-However as the positive response from the customer and the growth in deposits were seen, the bankers were anxious to know when the next campaign would start.
+Both frontline bankers and the branch management had complete visibility of the mailer’s performance and the calling components of the campaign.
+In the first wave of the campaign there was a delta in the banker call activity.
+However, the positive response from the customers and the growth in deposits made bankers anxious to know when the next campaign would start.

 The Proof is in the Numbers

 - $25 million new deposit accounts

 - 8 week campaign